Join A Club

 Through our various sports leagues, Club members have the opportunity to join and participate in team sports such as football, soccer, basketball, and volleyball.

-Pathways, a BGCOKC program, provides Oklahoma County students the tools, resources and confidence to graduate high school with a path to success.
+Pathways, a BGCOKC program, provides Oklahoma County youth the tools, resources and confidence to graduate high school with a path to success.
 Whether this path is to further education in a college or technical center or to pursue a career, we want them to be prepared!

 The Pathways Program aims to reach the following goals for each participant: